ime01/PAYBACK_JOB_APP/README.md

 # PAYBACK_JOB_APP
 APP BUILT FOR MY JOB ASSESSTMENT at PAYBACK Gmbh, app consumes data from the pixabay api utillizing their issued api key

-THIS APP IS BUILT WITH THE GUIDELINES GIVEN ON THE ASSESSMENT DOCUMENT UTILIZING THE LATEST BUILD PRACTICES AND TOOLS SUCH AS
+THIS APP IS BUILT WITH THE GUIDELINES GIVEN ON THE ASSESSMENT DOCUMENT UTILIZING THE LATEST BUILD PRACTICES, TOOLS AND LIBRARIES SUCH AS

 KOTLIN

-DAGGERHILT
+DAGGERHILT used instead of dagger as it is the latest standard Dependency Injection Library from google

 ANDROID ARCHITECTURE COMPONENTS